-[Investigation] The great EESC 'per diem' charade
+[Investigation] The EU committee's great 'per diem' charade

 Investigation

-The great EESC 'per diem' charade
+The EU committee's great 'per diem' charade

 On a chilly Tuesday morning in December 2018, trade unionist Liina Carr stepped out of her office in Brussels.